USA wants to ban connected cars from China

 However, US Secretary of Commerce Gina Raimondo announced that the Department would act “before suppliers, automakers and car components linked to China or Russia become commonplace and widespread … We’re not going to wait until our roads are filled with cars and the risk is extremely significant.”
 One thing is clear: almost all new vehicles – regardless of the type of drive – have internet access, enabling data to be exchanged with receivers outside the vehicle.

 According to the regulation currently being considered, virtually all vehicles built in China would be affected and would no longer be allowed to be sold in the US, even if they are cars built in China by General Motors or Ford.
 Cars from German manufacturers could also be affected if they use hardware or software that falls under the regulation.
 However, manufacturers should be able to apply for “specific authorisations” for exemptions.
-It is not yet known which criteria will apply.
+It is not yet clear which criteria will apply.

 The political dispute between China and the US also continues elsewhere.
 After the Chinese government accused the US of unfair competition (this concerns the US subsidy rules for electric cars under the Inflation Reduction Act), the World Trade Organisation (WTO) agreed on Monday to set up a group of experts to investigate US subsidies for electric vehicles.

-It is an important step, as it is actually the second request in this matter.
+This is an important step, as it is the second request in this matter.
 Under WTO rules, the parties to a dispute can block a first request for arbitration.
 However, if the parties submit a second request, its acceptance is as good as guaranteed.
 The US government blocked the first request in the summer.
 The outcome of the expert enquiry is open.

 reuters.com, bis.gov (both smart cars), barrons.com, wto.org (both trade dispute), reuters.com, monroecap.com, whitehouse.gov (all three investment funds)